-Extreme weather is powered by repelling forces between electrons electrifying sectors of the auroral ovals after geomagnetic storms which induces an expanding force on the electrified air mass, powering horizontal expansion away from the poles and extreme weather along the interface between the polar air mass and mid latitude air mass moving from west to east around the equatorial plane.
+Extreme weather is powered by repelling forces between electrons charging sectors of the auroral ovals after geomagnetic storms which induces an expanding force on the electrified air mass, powering horizontal expansion away from the poles and extreme weather along the jet stream interface between the polar air mass and mid latitude air mass moving from west to east around the equatorial plane.

 CLASS G-2 GEOMAGNETIC STORM APRIL 16-17 2015